I bet this is a list you wouldn’t think is useful. What’s the point of making a list of impossible things?

 That kind of exposure can feel scary and risky, but this blog is about doing the scary things anyway.

-This list is a living, evolving piece of content, ideally updated once a month.
+This list is a living, evolving piece of content, ideally updated once a quarter, or when I get around to it.